John Nettles: Other television work

-In 1982, Nettles was Raoul (the 4th man) in The Agatha Christie Hour story The Fourth Man.
+In 1982, Nettles played Raoul (the 4th man) in The Agatha Christie Hour story The Fourth Man.

-In the 1990s, Nettles narrated the BBC documentary X Cars following Greater Manchester Police's stolen car squad during the height of the UK wide joyriding crime wave.
+In the 1990s, Nettles narrated the BBC documentary X Cars following Greater Manchester Police's stolen car squad during the height of the UK-wide joyriding crime wave.

 Nettles narrated Wild Discovery in 1995 and the BBC documentary series Airport from 1996 to 2005.

 In early 2010, Nettles wrote, presented and produced a three-part documentary, Channel Islands at War, to mark the 70th anniversary of the German invasion and subsequent occupation of the Channel Islands.
 He received threatening letters from some residents of Jersey, accusing him of implying that islanders were collaborators.
 He defended the documentary saying: "There is no possible way you could have avoided collaboration with the occupying power who had power over the civilian population.
 If you had not toed the line you would have been shot."
 This view was supported by local historians and members of the Channel Islands Occupation Society.

 In 2020, Nettles took over as the narrator on the Channel 4 television show Devon and Cornwall, a sister show to the network's The Yorkshire Dales and the Lakes programme.

 Books

 During the filming of Bergerac, filmed on the island of Jersey, he wrote Bergerac's Jersey (BBC Books, 1988; ISBN 0-563-20703-5), a travel guide to filming locations in the series.
-He followed up with John Nettles' Jersey: A Personal View of the People and Places (BBC Books, 1992; ISBN 0-563-36318-5) about the island's landscape, personalities and history.
+He followed up with John Nettles' Jersey: A Personal View of the People and Places (BBC Books, 1992; ISBN 0-563-36318-5) about the island's landscape, personalities, and history.

 In 1991, he wrote the semi-autobiographical Nudity in a Public Place: Confessions of a Mini Celebrity (Robson Books; ISBN 0-7451-1961-1) about becoming a "reluctant heartthrob" to female viewers of Bergerac.
-This was re-released as a Kindle version on Amazon in 2014 following the reruns of Bergerac on BBC2 as part of their afternoon nostalgia collection.
+This was re-released as a Kindle version on Amazon in 2014, following the reruns of Bergerac on BBC2 as part of their afternoon nostalgia collection.

 In 2012, Nettles wrote Jewels and Jackboots (Hardback ISBN 978-1-905095-38-4) about the German occupation of the Channel Islands.
 It sold out in a matter of weeks and was republished in 2013 as a paperback and on Kindle.

-In 2019, John Nettles published an edition of the diaries of Reverend Douglas Ord during the German occupation of Guernsey during World War 2 (Hardback ISBN 978-1-9993415-0-3).
+In 2019, Nettles published an edition of the diaries of Reverend Douglas Ord during the German occupation of Guernsey during World War II (Hardback ISBN 978-1-9993415-0-3).
 Nettles edited the diaries as well as writing an introduction.

 Personal life

 Nettles married his first wife, Joyce Middleton, in 1967.
-Their daughter, Emma Martins, was born in 1970, and moved to Jersey with her father for Bergerac.
+Their daughter moved to Jersey with her father for Bergerac.
 She joined the States of Jersey Police, working with officers who met her father during the show's filming.
-After the Nettleses' divorce in 1979, Joyce became a casting director for Midsomer Murders.
+After the Nettles' divorce in 1979, Middleton became a casting director for Midsomer Murders.

 Nettles married his second wife, Cathryn Sealey, in July 1995 in Evesham, Worcestershire.